When a guy ignores you after an argument it's really frustrating, especially if you're not sure what to do about it.

 So it's very important not to jump to conclusions too early, because men and women are different animals.
 They behave differently when they are arguing, so the same actions may or may not work for a man.

 You can’t control how your man reacts during the argument but it’s possible to control how YOU react afterwards.

 After an argument, it's natural to wonder if there is something wrong with him.
 It's also natural to feel frustrated because you want to know what's going on.

 However, before you rush to judgment and lash out at him again with more anger or coldness, ask yourself: has anything changed in the relationship?
 Is there something new that is causing friction between us?

-First thing you should do is give him some time before you jump too far into assumptions about his behavior or whether or not he still loves you.
+The first thing you should do is give him some time before you jump too far into assumptions about his behavior or whether or not he still loves you.